 Tintin in America and others by Hergé.
 Entice that reluctant reader with non-stop adventure, humor, and great drawings.
 These comics could never have been written today.
 My kids have read them over and over.
-(Haven't seen the new movie but will bet ten bucks it doesn't come close to capturing the spirit of the comics.)

 Have Spacesuit, Will Travel by Robert Heinlein: Aliens, faster-than-light travel, and sliderules. #3 son says it's the second best book ever.
 (Best: The Hobbit.)

 The Wonderful Flight to the Mushroom Planet and others by Eleanor Cameron.
 Irresistible:

 WANTED: A small spaceship about eight feet long, built by a boy, or by two boys, between the ages of eight and eleven.
 The ship should be sturdy and well made, and should be of materials found at hand.
 Nothing need be bought.
 No adult should be consulted as to its plan or method of construction.
 An adventure and a chance to do a good deed await the boys who build the best space ship.
 Please bring your ship as soon as possible to Mr. Tyco M. Bass, 5 Thallo Street, Pacific Grove, California.I rest my case.